wattanunteeratanapong/Rainbow-Six-Siege-Alpha-Pack-Simulation/README.md

-To run the Histogram
-You are gonna have to install Matplotlib
+To run the histogram, you're going to have to install Matplotlib: -pip install matplotlib.
--pip install matplotlib